Roblox/creator-docs/content/en-us/resources/the-mystery-of-duvall-drive/developing-a-moving-world.md

 	…
 ```

-In addition, we run the sequence to set textures, positions, and brightness, run tweens, and use `task.wait(number)`.
+In addition, we run the sequence to set textures, positions, and brightness, run tweens, and use `Library.task.wait()|task.wait(number)`.
 Randomized parameters are from the info structure that we received from the server, and some numbers are fixed.

 ```lua
 beam.Texture = textures[info.textIdx]